-This section of Life’s Journey reflects on growing up and aging grace-fully.
+This section of Life’s Journey reflects on growing up, leaving your legacy, and aging grace-fully.

 Dr. Michael Obsatz’s, Oh Grow Up, outlines Ten Tasks for Mature Wholeness.
 From unhooking from our biological family of origin, to letting go of defenses that you needed as a child that no longer serve you, and to find your inner beauty and wholeness are a few of the Ten Tasks to Grow Up.
 Read the text, watch a video, and/or download Oh Grow Up.

 Legacy by Dr. Michael Obsatz: Every day, we have an opportunity to do our part to bring more love, peace, and joy into the world.
 Our every action can make a difference in somebody’s life.
 When we leave this earthly body and this planet, it is helpful to know what we have learned, and what we have left behind.
 This is called our “legacy.”

 Aging Grace-Fully is a series of readings and activities to give you insights and an understanding of aging.

 In his book, Falling Upward – A Spirituality for the Two Halves of Life, Richard Rohr says: “In the first half of life, we are naturally and rightly preoccupied with establishing our identity – climbing , achieving, and performing.
 But those concerns will not serve us as we grow older and begin to embark on a further journey, one that involves challenges, mistakes, loss of control, broader horizons, and necessary suffering that actually shocks us out of our prior comfort zone.
 Eventually, we need to see ourselves in a different and more life-giving way.
 This message of ‘falling down’ – that is in fact moving upward – is the most resisted and counterintuitive of messages in the world’s religions, including and most especially Christianity.”